 Host plant relations have to be explored to arrive effective control measures against insect pests (Lucas, 2011).
-The crop improvement via plant resistance to insects includes plants transformed with insect resistance genes, termed as “substantial crop development.
+The crop improvement via plant resistance to insects includes plants transformed with insect resistance genes, termed as “substantial crop development’’.
 Host plant resistance has the potential to be the most viable and sustainable method of pest control, and a variety resistant to such menacing pests would be most enviable (Gahukar, 1988).
 One of the chief producers of millets throughout the world is India (Oishimayaya, 2017), with 6 to 9 per cent losses attributed to insect-pests (Oerke, 2006).
 Pesticides are a reliable tool to curtail the yield losses caused by stem borers and maintain sustainable production and productivity.
 However, stem borers are challenging to manage as the entire immature stages hide inside the stem, besides the nocturnal nature of the adult moths.
 Climatic change with modern crop cultivation practices has hustled stem borers to the status of major pests of millets in India (Muthusamy et al., 2014).
-Identification and utilization of resistant cultivars are the cheapest, practicable, and environmentally friendly way to combat the insect pest problems.
+Identification and utilization of resistant cultivars are the cheapest, practicable and environmentally friendly way to combat the insect pest problems.
 The identified resistant genetic resources can thus be utilized in a molecular breeding program with the aid of DNA markers.
-Improving the defense mechanism against insects and exploration of resistance genes is the only way to manage the insect pests using transgenic approaches (Meihls, et al., 2012).
+Improving the defense mechanism against insects and exploration of resistance genes is the only way to manage the insect pests using transgenic approaches (Meihls et al., 2012).

 Major Insect Pests of Millets

-Insects pests of millets causing economic damage are stem borers, shoot flies, caterpillars, cutworms, armyworms, grasshoppers, bugs, aphids, midges, white grub, termites, etc., which attack millets and cause huge yield loss.
-It is very important that to adopt an integrated pest management approach for effective management of insect pests.
+Insect pests of millets causing economic damage are stem borers, shoot flies, caterpillars, cutworms, armyworms, grasshoppers, bugs, aphids, midges, white grub, termites, etc., which attack millets and cause huge yield loss.
+It is very important to adopt an integrated pest management approach for effective management of insect pests.
 Major insect pests of millet cops and their management following integrative approach are detailed below.

 Stem borers: Spotted stem borer (Chilo partellus) and pink stem borer (Sesamia inferens) (Crambidae: Lepidoptera) are the important species of stem borers infesting sorghum, pearl millet and finger millet.
 Dead hearts, peduncle tunnelling and partial chaffy panicles are the prominent symptoms for spotted stem borer.
-Incidence of pink stem borer cause typical ‘pinhole’ symptoms.
+Incidence of pink stem borer causes typical ‘pinhole’ symptoms.
 The central shoot turns brownish and dries out, although the lower leaves remain healthy, called as ‘deadheart’.

 Shoot flies infests seedlings normally occurring in the 1st to 6th week after germination.
 Maggot feeds on the growing tip causing wilting of leaves and dead hearts.
 It produces side tillers at the boot leaf stage.